leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 High Quality Normals :guilabel:`Simple Mode`
    Normals are calculated to produce a more even thickness.
    Sometimes improves quality but also increases computation time.

-Even Thickness :guilabel:`Simple Mode`
-   Maintain thickness by adjusting for sharp corners.
-   Sometimes improves quality but also increases computation time.